 ‡ [ ç, used in façade, seen as fa‡ade ]

 Ã¯ [ ï; used in naïve, seen as naÃ¯ve ]

 Ã© [ é; used in café, seen as cafÃ© ]

 Ò and Ó ["smart" quotes, a good reason not use them]

 â^À^Ù [ a "smart apostrophe" ]

 Some popular newsreaders are much more simple than Web browsers.
 Thus, stories written for newsgroups should generally be in ASCII text, avoiding any HTML at all.
 Some moderated newsgroups for fiction have rules against anything except ASCII text.

-Then there is the text showing the character reference coding instead of showing the intended characters.
-I recent saw a newsgroup message with “ and ” where "smart quotes" were intended.
+Then there is the text showing the numeric character reference coding instead of showing the intended characters.
+I saw a newsgroup message with “ and ” where "smart quotes" were intended.
 It also had ’ in place of apostrophes.
 Oten, this merely means the writer tried to use HTML character references in a non-HTML message.
 In any case, while code-numbers in the 8000 range are part of the Unicode standard, they are not part of the HTML specification.
 This further supports my position that character references (based on code-numbers) should not be used.

 Even something as apparently simple as quote marks can be a problem.
 What Micro$oft terms "smart quotes" are not smart at all.
 They often cannot be presented on UNIX platforms or with non-Micro$oft applications.
 Instead, they appear as ?.
 (The examples to the left are in a GIF graphic file to ensure proper viewing.)
 This is also true of "smart apostrophes" and "smart single quotes".
 Do not resort to the abomination of `` (two grave accents) and ' ' (two appostrophes) for left and right quotes; even Yahoo stopped using those.
 Just use " (normal quotes) both before (left) and after (right) what is quoted.